 In the resource section, you have access to courses covering a wide range of wellbeing topics.
 Listening requires a premium membership, but reading does not.
 There also are free goal plans, like becoming a networking ninja.

-Perfect for gamers, Habitica lets you create an RPG character that completes quests to avoid punishments and earn rewards.
+Perfect for gamers, Habitica lets you create an avatar who completes quests to avoid punishments and earn rewards.
 It is interactive, and users can play with other users to complete actions.

 It is free, but if you want to set up a private group board, that option is available for $9 per month plus $3 per member.
 You could use this for family chores and work teams.

-Coach.me is a habit plus a leadership coaching app.
+Coach.me is a habit and leadership coaching app.
 You can choose, create, and track habit-based goals.
 With a strong, active community plus access to coaches, you can ask questions if you get stuck or frustrated.

-If you decide you want more specific coaching, you can hire a coach directly inside the app.
-This tool is available in the App Store, but if you want it for Android, you have to download it directly from their site.
+If you want more specific coaching, you can hire a coach directly inside the app.
+This tool is available in the Apple App Store, and available for Android directly from their site.

 You can rearrange and change these as needed.
 A virtual coach asks questions similar to those used by a live coach.
 At the end of your session, you make a decision and take action.
-The app is for iOS only and costs $3.99.
+The app is for iOS only.

 PTSD Coaching Apps

 We found these two coaching apps which applies specifically to Post-Traumatic Stress Disorder.

 Developed by the U.S. Departments of Veterans’ Affairs (VA) and Defense, this tool helps people by providing access to coping tools, a crisis button, self-assessment, and more information about post-traumatic stress disorder (PTSD).